Skip Navigation

 Corporate Governance

 Ross’ corporate governance practices and policies have been developed in accordance with high standards of integrity.
 They cover the Board of Directors’ governing principles and expectations regarding ethics for Ross executives, Associates, and business partners.
 More details can be found in the Investors section of our website.
-Details regarding the Corporate Governance framework can be found in the most recent Proxy Statement filed on April 5, 2022 with the U.S. Securities and Exchange Commission (SEC).
+Details regarding the Corporate Governance framework can be found in the most recent Proxy Statement filed on April 4, 2023 with the U.S. Securities and Exchange Commission (“SEC”).

 Board of Directors

-During fiscal year 2021, the Board held five meetings.
+During fiscal year 2022, the Board held five meetings.
 No incumbent member of the Board, while serving in such capacity, attended fewer than 75 percent of the total number of Board meetings and applicable committee meetings held during the year.
 During the same fiscal year, the independent directors held five meetings in executive session without management.

-Board Director Nomination Process
+Board Director Nomination Process and Board Diversity

 Board Committees

-At all times, the Board has an Audit Committee, a Compensation Committee, and a Nominating and Corporate Governance Committee.
+The Board has an Audit Committee, a Compensation Committee, and a Nominating and Corporate Governance Committee.

-Details regarding the functions and activities of each of these committees can be found in the most recent Proxy Statement filed on April 5, 2022 with the SEC.
+Details regarding the functions and activities of each of these committees can be found in the most recent Proxy Statement filed on April 4, 2023 with the SEC.

 Role of the Board and Committees in Supporting CSR